digitalreplica/technology/macos.md

 ## Using Launchd to run a script every 5 mins on a Mac | Splinter Software
 Apple - Scheduling Timed Jobs
 Apple - Creating Launch Daemons and Agents

+# Mac OS Disk Images
+## Sparse image
+* thin-provisioned disk image, saved as one file
+* Best for Dropbox, since they only upload changed blocks

+## Sparse Bundle Image
+* thin-provisioned disk image, saved as 8MB bands
+* Best for iCloud, since it uploads entire changed files
+* Do NOT use on dropbox.
+If opened on two computers, Dropbox conflict detection will create a copy of a band, and Mac OS will show the entire image as corrupted.